 - Small proprietary companies that are controlled by a foreign company; and

 - Small proprietary companies that have one or more Crowd Sourced Funding shareholder during the financial year.

-You can purchase a template Solvency Resolution from our online shop.
+You can purchase a template Solvency Resolution from our online shop at the Corporate Manager.

 If you require any assistance in preparing a solvency resolution or you are unsure if you need to pass a solvency resolution, please contact us for more information.